Skip to main content

 Using fine-grained permissions to control who can review and manage bypass requests

-You can grant specific individuals or teams the ability to review and manage bypass requests using fine-grained permissions.
+You can grant specific individuals or teams in your organization the ability to review and manage bypass requests using fine-grained permissions.

 1. Ensure that delegated bypass is enabled for the organization.
-For more information, follow steps 1-5 in "Configuring delegated bypass for your organization."
+For more information, follow steps 1-3 in "Configuring delegated bypass for your organization" and ensure you have saved and applied the security configuration to your selected repositories.

 2. Create (or edit) a custom organization role.
 For information on creating and editing custom roles, see "Managing custom organization roles."